 - Dogs – especially puppies

-Now you know a little more about how to treat ringworm in kids.
-You may want to know about 3 more, very common, children’s conditions often picked up from school.
-Find out about how to prevent and treat these conditions in our School sores, Warts and Head lice articles.
+Now that you know about how to treat ringworm, you may want to know about 6 common contagious infections kids get from school.
 Or, for more expert health advice check out Health and wellbeing section.